The Magician’s Apprentice & The Witch’s Familiar

 The Original MT1

-Although the Dalek which brings Clara and Missy into the Dalek city is a classic design (and a CGI one at that), it is fitting that the first bronze Dalek seen properly on screen also has some significance.
+Although the Dalek which brings Clara and Missy into the Dalek city is a classic design, it is fitting that the first bronze Dalek seen properly on screen also has some significance.

 In the opening shot of the impressive control room, the Dalek which prominently glides forward is none other than MT1, the original prop created for the 2005 episode Dalek.
 It is of particular note that this Dalek was made by Mike Tucker and his team partly by cannibalising a casing originally made by Steve Allen and Dave Brian which is essentially true of all four of the silver-blue Daleks too!

 MT1 had been painted black to become Dalek Sec before returning to bronze for The Stolen Earth / Journey’s End.
 In 2008 all bronze Daleks were still given weathering and since it was done by hand the oil and ‘dirt’ patterns were all slightly different.
 This is the most obvious identifier for this Dalek and its most distinctive feature is on panel R2, where the two middle hemispheres are connected by two smudges.

 Throughout Doctor Who‘s history, on the rare occasions when the Dalek forces were bolstered by new props, there remained a distinction between ‘hero’ props and ‘extras’.
 This was true for example in the 1970s when more Daleks were built (‘goons’), yet the three props which garnered all the screen time were still the originals built by Shawcraft a decade beforehand.